FloorLamp/CS5300-Proj1/README.txt

 Norton - Group Membership - mostly done, need RPC signatures

 Server
+Each server will have an IP number and port number.

+Session Manager
-Each server will have a concurrent hash table with cookie values as the key and a class called Sessions as the value.
-The session class contains the ID, message, expiration date, primary and backup servers.
+-Contains a concurrent hashtable with cookie values as the key and a class called sessions as the value.
+The session clas contains the ID, message, expiration, date, primary and backup servers.

 Session functions
 -Get and increment: It will update the message and version count.